Kamran-Afzali/Kamran-Afzali.github.io/_posts/EthicsOfPM.md

+The digital revolution is transforming the landscape of health research and healthcare delivery.
+The rise of digital health technologies has led to the generation of vast amounts of qualitative and quantitative "big data," including digital traces of our everyday behaviors.
+This data holds valuable information that could potentially benefit patients and caregivers.
+However, the rapid integration of digital health technologies and artificial intelligence (AI) into research and clinical practice raises significant ethical concerns that need to be addressed.

+One major concern is the protection of privacy and confidentiality of patient data.
+While consumers often agree to terms and conditions without fully understanding the implications, their data is being used to train algorithms and inform product improvements.
+This raises questions about informed consent, risk assessment, and whether the intended beneficiaries are truly being served.

+The governance of digital health research is currently a "wild west," with various stakeholders involved, including technology developers, funders, researchers, participants, and journal editors.
+There is a lack of regulatory controls or common standards to guide this convergence in the health ecosystem.
+It is crucial to evaluate whether these technologies are clinically effective, measure what they claim to measure, and improve access to those at highest risk of health disparities.

+To address these challenges, a digital health decision-making domains framework has been developed, comprising five domains: Participant Privacy, Risks and Benefits, Access and Usability, Data Management, and Ethical Principles.
+This framework aims to help stakeholders make sound decisions when selecting and implementing digital health technologies.

+However, several gaps and opportunities exist in the digital health research landscape.
+Firstly, there are disciplinary and sector challenges, as technology makers may not understand patients' needs, computational scientists may train AI on unrepresentative datasets, and clinicians may struggle to manage granular data and AI-driven decisions.
+Secondly, there is a need to improve digital and technology literacy among various stakeholders, including policymakers, educators, regulators, clinicians, patients, and caregivers.
+Research is needed to understand their knowledge levels and develop targeted educational resources.
+Thirdly, there is a lack of consistent ethical and regulatory standards for evaluating and testing new digital health technologies and AI systems.
+Regulatory bodies and technologists may lack the necessary expertise or training to conduct appropriate risk assessments and ensure ethical practices.

+To address these gaps, several initiatives have emerged, such as the Connected and Open Research Ethics (CORE) initiative, the Pervasive Data Ethics for Computational Research (PERVADE) program, and the Mobile Health ELSI (mHealthELSI) project.
+These initiatives aim to inform policy and governance in this largely unregulated space.

+In conclusion, the digital health revolution holds transformational promise for improving healthcare, but it also introduces new ethical challenges.
+It is crucial to develop the necessary infrastructure for vetting new technologies, considering ethical principles, risks and benefits, privacy, access and usability, and data management.
+Interdisciplinary collaboration, improved technology literacy, and consistent ethical and regulatory standards are essential to ensure that these innovations benefit society without exacerbating health disparities or eroding public trust.

+The digital health revolution is rapidly transforming research and clinical practice, but these technologies are being integrated without appropriate vetting or governance.
+There is a concerning lack of transparency and accountability around how consumer data is being collected, used, and monetized by companies.

+The common refrain "if the product is free, then you're the product" refers to how our online activities like searches, clicks, and keystrokes generate data that companies use to train algorithms and improve their products and services.
+Consumers unknowingly allow this data harvesting by mindlessly accepting dense terms and conditions that are designed to be confusing.

+While some personalized recommendations or targeted ads enabled by this data may seem convenient, there are serious privacy implications.
+Algorithms can make mistakes or misinterpret our data in ways that invade our privacy or even put us at risk of harm.
+For example, Facebook's AI has mistakenly interpreted innocuous posts as indicating self-harm, leading to unwarranted wellness checks or police visits.

+Yet companies like Facebook claim their data practices and algorithms do not constitute "research" despite the lack of informed consent, risk assessment, or ensuring the intended beneficiaries are truly benefiting.
+Beyond privacy threats, we must question whether there is a rigorous evaluation of potential harms versus benefits for the individuals whose data is being exploited.

+The digital health ecosystem is a "wild west" with various stakeholders – developers, funders, researchers, participants, journals – but no unified governance or ethical standards.
+As these technologies proliferate in research and healthcare, it is crucial to evaluate their clinical effectiveness, validity, reliability, and equitable access.
+Will they truly improve outcomes and reduce health disparities?

+However, many stakeholders lack the expertise to properly vet these technologies.
+Not all undergo rigorous scientific testing before deployment, putting the public at risk of using unproven or flawed products.
+Demonstrating real-world value through research should be a prerequisite before any digital health technology claiming clinical benefits can be used.

+While regulations are slowly emerging, all stakeholders must recognize their ethical obligation to uphold the integrity of digital health research in this unregulated space.
+A decision-making framework has been proposed with five intersecting domains: participant privacy, risk/benefit assessment, access and usability, data management, and ethical principles.
+This can guide stakeholders in evaluating and selecting appropriate digital health tools.

+Without consistent standards and accountability measures, the digital health revolution risks undermining public trust and exacerbating harm, particularly for already disadvantaged populations.
+Collective action is needed to develop robust ethical practices that prioritize privacy, informed consent, rigorous evaluation, and equitable access as these technologies rapidly evolve.

+The digital health revolution is rapidly advancing, with technologies like mobile apps, wearable sensors, and artificial intelligence (AI) being integrated into research and clinical care.
+However, this ecosystem presents new ethical challenges that must be addressed.
+A major issue is the lack of governance and standards to guide the development and deployment of these technologies in healthcare settings.

+There are disciplinary and sector gaps, where different stakeholders may lack the necessary expertise to develop useful and ethical digital health tools.
+Technology makers may not fully understand patient needs, computational scientists could train AI on unrepresentative data, and clinicians may struggle to interpret granular data outputs.
+Bridging these gaps through interdisciplinary collaboration is crucial.

+Another gap is the need for improved digital and technology literacy across various stakeholders - policymakers, educators, regulators, clinicians, patients, and the general public.
+Many may not have sufficient understanding of how these technologies work or their potential impacts.
+Targeted educational resources are needed to increase stakeholder knowledge and facilitate informed decision-making.

+Perhaps the most significant gap is the lack of consistent ethical and regulatory standards for evaluating new digital health technologies, especially those involving AI.
+Institutional review boards may lack the expertise to properly assess the risks and potential harms.
+Tech developers may not receive training on ethics, privacy, and regulatory requirements for protecting human research participants.
+The data used to train AI algorithms is often not considered human subjects research, bypassing safety reviews.

+To address these gaps, several initiatives have emerged to examine the ethical, legal, and social implications (ELSI) of digital health and AI technologies.
+Groups like the Connected and Open Research Ethics (CORE) initiative, Pervasive Data Ethics for Computational Research (PERVADE), and Mobile Health ELSI (mHealthELSI) project aim to inform policy and governance in this largely unregulated space.
+However, many of these efforts are broad in scope and may lack specificity for digital health applications.

+As new health technologies proliferate, with an increasing number of stakeholders involved, the gap between known and unknown risks poses a fundamental challenge in evaluating the potential harms versus benefits.
+There is an urgent need to develop a robust infrastructure for vetting these technologies before widespread deployment in healthcare systems.

+Implementing digital health tools requires careful consideration of ethical principles, risk/benefit assessments, privacy protection, equitable access and usability, and sound data management practices.
+While these innovations hold great potential value, a lack of rigorous vetting could exacerbate health disparities among vulnerable populations.
+Collective action is needed to establish ethical standards and accountability measures to ensure the responsible development and use of digital health technologies.

+__________________________________________________________________
 The ethics of digital health research encompass several key themes: ethical commitments in care, study design, digital health research peculiarities, and data governance.
 Within these themes, issues of inclusion, equity, participant safety, conflict of interest, study robustness, and data handling are critically examined to ensure ethical standards are maintained.

 **Ethical Commitments in Care**